 The human brain is wired for stories.
 Studies show that good storytelling drives sales because unlike facts and figures, stories speak directly to our feelings—enabling you to connect with people on an emotional level and inspire them to act.
 When you tell a good story, people can’t help but pay attention, remember, and share your message with others.

 Schedule a learning experience with Storytelling.NYC and equip your team with storytelling techniques that enchant people and move them to action, whether it’s to work for you, hire you, buy your product, or invest in your company.

 Jay Dixit is an award-winning writer, storyteller, and writing teacher whose work has appeared in The New York Times, The Washington Post, Rolling Stone, Slate, Wired, and Psychology Today.
 As an interviewer, Jay has spoken to Spike Lee, Tim Roth, Willem Dafoe, and Tony Robbins.
 Jay also conducted George Carlin’s last interview—which George Carlin called the “most complete interview” of his life.

-Jay has taught creative writing at Columbia University, and leads regular classes in writing and storytelling through the New York Writers’ Intensive.
+Jay has taught creative writing at Columbia University, and leads storytelling classes and and corporate training through Storytelling.NYC.
 Jay is also the winner of The Moth, a live stage storytelling competition based in New York, and his story “My Father’s Love” appears on The Moth Radio Hour and NPR.
 He can be reached at email@example.com.